Tdhtdhtdhtdhtdh: Sound Effects!

 His name became an adjective, a verb, and an art form and a department.
 Yeah.

-Which is, I don't know many people that can say that.
+Which isn't, I don't know many people that can say that.

 So, and I also think he got hired because he was just around doing all kinds of stuff.
 So it was one of those things like Jack Foley can probably do it.